rdsea/iCOMOTSensors/MLUnits/BTSPrediction/README.md

 These units are  used to predict the failure event at base transceiver stations applying 4 ML models.

+## Data
+The description of raw data is in [bts data](../../data/bts/README.md) and a [small pre-processing data file](data/) is within this directory.
+The pre-processing data was transformed from the raw data for the ML.

+Many months of raw data are not shared here, available based on the discussion with the author.

 ## Models
 * DNN Multi Regression
 * DNN Single Regression
 * Multi Var LR
 * Single Var RL

-## Data
-The description of raw data is in [bts data](../../data/bts/README.md) and a [small pre-processing data file](data/) is within this directory.
-The pre-processing data was transformed from the raw data for the ML.

-Many months of raw data are not shared here, available based on the discussion with the author.

-## Models

 The ML unit relies on ML models trained with the data mentioned above.
 >TODO: a short info to indicate where is the code for training

 Further trained information can be found in [this paper](https://research.aalto.fi/files/56621517/main.pdf).

-## Simple test service unit
+## Simple test case
-The test service unit includes:
+A simple test case includes:
 - A message broker, using RabbitMQ,  are used for sending and receiving requests and results
 - A [client](client/) sends data for prediction and gets results
 - A [ML Unit as a service](server/) loads [trained models](models/) from exported format (in TensorFlowLite), obtains requests from the the broker, performs the prediction and returns the predicted value